-The GCSE will form a basic requirement for entry to other college or school based courses, such as 'A' Levels.
-A pass in GCSE Mathematics will be a requirement for almost all job applications.
+The GCSE will form a basic requirement for entry to either college or school based courses, including 'A' Levels that aren't necessarily maths and other more vocational courses .
+A 'pass' in GCSE Mathematics will be a requirement for almost all job applications.

 Parents can help by making sure students come to lessons properly equipped.
-Parents can also keep track of homework tasks listed on Google Classroom and encourage the use of online lessons from the Maths Pixl App to secure understanding and practice skills developed in lessons.
+Parents can also keep track of homework tasks listed on Google Classroom and encourage students to consolidate their classwork at home.

-There will be three assessment units:
+There are three assessment objectives: